microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 ### <a name="appdomain">AppDomain Info</a>

-This object was originally a single object in Intellitrace called AppDomainCollection.
+This object was originally a single object in IntelliTrace called AppDomainCollection.
 I think I would rather have an AppDomainInfo object for each Appdomain with the ability so search the appdomain collection.

 ### <a name="local-var">Local Variables</a>

 Local variables in the CLR are described by the LocalVarSig blob which is a compressed description of the local variable slots and their types.
 The CLR provides helpers to convert from this compressed blob to the corresponding tokens which can use IMetadataImport.

-In Intellitrace, Local Variable manipulation is performed using the local variable collection that hangs off of MethodInfo.
+In IntelliTrace, Local Variable manipulation is performed using the local variable collection from MethodInfo.
 Unfortunately, it is tightly coupled to the type system which I wasn’t currently planning to carry forward in this api.

 ## <a name="transformations">Single Ret and Other Automatic Transformations</a>